 This beautiful country on the island of Hispaniola is a popular tourist destination.
 You’ll be able to find plenty of English speakers, but you’ll still have a great opportunity to practice your Spanish.
 Should you get stuck, the locals can switch languages for you.
 The Dominican Republic has an interesting history, and lively culture filled with food, music, and dancing.

 Visit our friendly neighbors to the south to explore the country and practice your new language skills.
 Tourism is a big industry, so you’ll find lots of English speakers.
 There’s so much to do in Mexico; you can explore the beaches, rain forest, cities, and ruins.
 There’s not a beginner Spanish speaker that can’t find something they’d like to do here.

 5. Puerto Rico

 Passports are optional for this Caribbean island that’s filled with friendly Spanish speakers to help you with your new language.
 Many Puerto Ricans learn English in school, so the locals may be able to help you if you get stuck.
 Enjoy the culture, food, dance, music, art, and breathtaking views.

 No matter where you are in your Spanish learning journey, there are so many wonderful places that you can visit and practice your skills.
-While traveling can be a great way to learn Spanish for beginners, you can also look for cultural events in your area that may lead you to a new Spanish-speaking amigo/a or two.
+Need to brush up on essential Spanish travel phrases?
+Check out the video below before your trip.

 Jackie A. is an acting, English, French, and Spanish instructor in Essington, PA.
 She taught English as she studied abroad in Geneva, Switzerland and is an active member of her local improv troupe.
 Learn more about Jackie here!